Color Accessibility Tester

 Frequently Asked Questions

-A: A calculation using the YIQ color model that measures how far apart two colors are in perceived brightness, producing a score from 0 to 255.
+A calculation using the YIQ color model that measures how far apart two colors are in perceived brightness, producing a score from 0 to 255.
+A difference of 125 or higher is recommended for readable text.

-A: A brightness difference of 125 or higher is considered good.
-Below 125, text becomes difficult to read for many users.
+A brightness difference of 125 or higher is considered good.
+Below 125, text becomes difficult to read for many users, especially those with low vision or in bright environments.

-A: Neither is better—contrast ratio is the legal WCAG standard, while brightness difference is a simpler quick-check method.
+Neither is better — contrast ratio is the legal WCAG standard, while brightness difference is a simpler quick-check method.
 Use both for thorough testing.
+Think of brightness difference as your first line of defense and contrast ratio as your final compliance audit.